Intelafy-LLC/statemanager/design.md

 *   **Job:** A unit of work identified by a unique `JobID`.
 A job consists of a fixed number of tasks.
 *   **Task:** A partition of a job, identified by a zero-based `TaskIndex`.
+*   **Manager Identity:** Each `Manager` instance is bound to a single task via `taskIndex` at construction time.
+A manager may only write states for its own task.
 *   **State:** A snapshot of a task's progress at a point in time.
 It is defined by the `State` struct.
 *   **Tag:** A user-defined string used to segregate different work streams or steps within a job.
 For example, a job might have tasks reporting status for tags like "ingest", "process", and "export".
 *   **Status:** An `int32` value representing the progress of a task for a given tag.